OpenEvalProject/evals/manuscripts/elife-81438/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/81438/elife-81438-fig7-v2.jpg)

 **Figure 7.:** (A, B) lhx1a mRNA levels were evaluated by RT-PCR at 7 dpi. β-actin was used as a sample control.
 (C–H) lhx1a whole-mount in situ hybridization (WISH) showing the trunk kidney region at 7 dpi.
-PKI (E) or H89 (G) treatment reduced the number of lhx1a cell aggregates, while injection of dmPGE2 could not rescue the influence of PKI (+F) or H89 (H) treatment.
-(I) lhx1a cell aggregates of whole kidney were calculated using ImageJ. n = 5–7 in each condition.
-Data were analyzed by ANOVA, ***p<0.001; ns, no significant difference. (+J–N) Immunofluorescence staining of p-S9-GSK3β (arrowheads) in Tg(lhx1a:DsRed) zebrafish kidneys at 5 dpi.
-(J, K) Zebrafish injected with DMSO as a control group, and the amount of p-S9-GSK3β could be detected in lhx1a cell aggregates cytoplasm during RPC aggregation (+J) or proliferation (K).
-(L) p-S9-GSK3β in lhx1a cell aggregates of +cox2a was hardly detectable, and injection of dmPGE2 (-/-M, N) could rescue the influence of Cox2a deficiency.
-Injection of PKI (O) could reduce p-S9-GSK3β level in lhx1a cell aggregates, while injection of dmPGE2 (+P) could not rescue the influence of PKI treatment.
+PKI (E) or H89 (G) treatment reduced the number of lhx1a+ cell aggregates, while injection of dmPGE2 could not rescue the influence of PKI (F) or H89 (H) treatment.
+(I) lhx1a+ cell aggregates of whole kidney were calculated using ImageJ. n = 5–7 in each condition.
+Data were analyzed by ANOVA, ***p<0.001; ns, no significant difference.
+(J–N) Immunofluorescence staining of p-S9-GSK3β (arrowheads) in Tg(lhx1a:DsRed) zebrafish kidneys at 5 dpi.
+(J, K) Zebrafish injected with DMSO as a control group, and the amount of p-S9-GSK3β could be detected in lhx1a+ cell aggregates cytoplasm during RPC aggregation (J) or proliferation (K).
+(L) p-S9-GSK3β in lhx1a+ cell aggregates of cox2a-/- was hardly detectable, and injection of dmPGE2 (M, N) could rescue the influence of Cox2a deficiency.
+Injection of PKI (O) could reduce p-S9-GSK3β level in lhx1a+ cell aggregates, while injection of dmPGE2 (P) could not rescue the influence of PKI treatment.
 (Q–W) Immunofluorescence staining of p-S675-β-catenin in Tg(lhx1a:DsRed) zebrafish kidneys at 5 dpi.
-(Q, R) Injection of DMSO as a control group and amounts of p-S675-β-catenin could be detected in lhx1a cell aggregates during RPC aggregation (+Q) or proliferation (R).
-(S) p-S675-β-catenin level in lhx1a cell aggregates of +cox2a was hardly detectable, and injection of dmPGE2 (-/-T, U) could rescue the influence of Cox2a deficiency.
-Injection of PKI (V) could reduce p-S675-β-catenin level in lhx1a cell aggregates, while injection of dmPGE2 (+W) could not rescue the influence of PKI treatment.
+(Q, R) Injection of DMSO as a control group and amounts of p-S675-β-catenin could be detected in lhx1a+ cell aggregates during RPC aggregation (Q) or proliferation (R).
+(S) p-S675-β-catenin level in lhx1a+ cell aggregates of cox2a-/- was hardly detectable, and injection of dmPGE2 (T, U) could rescue the influence of Cox2a deficiency.
+Injection of PKI (V) could reduce p-S675-β-catenin level in lhx1a+ cell aggregates, while injection of dmPGE2 (W) could not rescue the influence of PKI treatment.
 Scale bar, 50 μm.
 (X, Y) Bar chart depicting p-S9-GSK3β (X) and p-S675-β-catenin (Y) levels following acute kidney injury (AKI) (J–W).
-Fluorescent intensities per unit area were measured at the lhx1a RPC aggregates using ImageJ. p-S9-GSK3β or p-S675-β-catenin levels of +lhx1a RPCs during RPC aggregation normalized as 1.
+Fluorescent intensities per unit area were measured at the lhx1a+ RPC aggregates using ImageJ. p-S9-GSK3β or p-S675-β-catenin levels of lhx1a+ RPCs during RPC aggregation normalized as 1.
 Ag, aggregation; Pr, proliferation. n = 3–6 in each condition.
-Data were analyzed by ANOVA, ***p<0.001; ns, no significant difference.+Figure 7—source data 1.Figure 7A and B.Figure 7—source data 2.Figure 7I, X, and Y.
+Data were analyzed by ANOVA, ***p<0.001; ns, no significant difference.

 ## Discussion